shadisharba/numerical_tools_and_friends/README.md

 - `python_coverage.bat` - a simple example of how to run tests with coverage in python

 ## Python Swiss Army knife (SWAK)
+Demo scripts include but not limited to:
 - Using secrets
+- Virtual environments
 - Command Line Interface (CLI)
 - Graphical User Interface (GUI)
+- Application Programming Interface (API)
+- Date and time handling

 ## Machine learning
+Demo scripts include but not limited to:
 - [MLflow](https://mlflow.org/)